MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 * `.show database {DatabaseName} schema as json`

-An example of querying a tabular function from Azure Data Explorer Web UI.
+The following image depicts an example of querying a tabular function from the Azure Data Explorer Web UI.
-To use the functions, run their name in the query window.
+To use the function, run the name in the Query window.
   [ ![Query a tabular function from Azure Data Explorer Web UI](media/adx-proxy/function-query-adx-proxy.png)](media/adx-proxy/function-query-adx-proxy.png#lightbox)

 > [!NOTE]